chef-boneyard/windows/README.md

 - `source` - name attribute.
 The source file (for create and acl_add), thumbprint (for delete and acl_add) or subject (for delete).
 - `pfx_password` - the password to access the source if it is a pfx file.
 - `private_key_acl` - array of 'domain\account' entries to be granted read-only access to the certificate's private key.
 This is not idempotent.
 - `store_name` - the certificate store to manipulate.
-One of MY (default : personal store), CA (trusted intermediate store) or ROOT (trusted root store).
+One of:
+  - MY (Personal)
+  - CA (Intermediate Certification Authorities)
+  - ROOT (Trusted Root Certification Authorities)
+  - TRUSTEDPUBLISHER (Trusted Publishers)
+  - CLIENTAUTHISSUER (Client Authentication Issuers)
+  - REMOTE DESKTOP (Remote Desktop)
+  - TRUSTEDDEVICES (Trusted Devices)
+  - WEBHOSTING (Web Hosting)
+  - AUTHROOT (Third-Party Root Certification Authorities)
+  - TRUSTEDPEOPLE (Trusted People)
+  - SMARTCARDROOT (Smart Card Trusted Roots)
+  - TRUST (Enterprise Trust)
+  - DISALLOWED (Untrusted Certificates)
 - `user_store` - if false (default) then use the local machine store; if true then use the current user's store.

 #### Examples